 Chile became the 31st member of OECD (Organisation for Economic Cooperation and Development) in 2010.
 According to the OECD database, Chile’s GDP per capita was USD$24,013 in 2017, making it the wealthiest economy in South America in terms of GDP per capita.
+Read on if you are interested to know how International Trade in Chile works.

 Chile is a country rich in natural resources including mineral reserves and agriculture.
 The most significant are the reserves of copper and lithium, making Chile the 28th largest global producer of copper, and possessing 56% of the world´s lithium reserves.

-International Trade Facts
+International Trade in Chile: Some Facts

 Chile has a well-established trade network, with Chile´s top 10 most exported commodities amounting to 84,3% of overall exports.
 The Chilean economy is heavily dependent on the export of copper, with the state-owned company CODELCO being the largest producer of copper in the world.

-The most significant export commodities, apart from copper, include ores, fish, fruits and nuts, wood pulp, beverages, wine, inorganic chemicals, precious metals and meat.
-Precious metals are the fastest growing export category.
+The most significant export commodities, apart from copper, include ores, fish, fruits and nuts, wood pulp, beverages, wine, inorganic chemicals, precious metals, and meat.
+Precious metals are the fastest-growing export category.
 Chile has high sales of gold and silver, with the region seeing an increase in sales of 38.8% from 2016 to 2017.
-Chiles main export partners include China, the United States, Japan, South Korea and Brazil.
+Chile’s main export partners include China, the United States, Japan, South Korea, and Brazil.

 Being one of the market leaders in both South and Latin America, Chile certainly owes its strong position to numerous strategic international agreements.
 Chile has signed 26 international trade agreements and treaties regarding double taxation.